software-mansion/live-compositor/docs/pages/guides/deliver-input.md

 - H264 for video
 - AAC and Opus for audio (AAC is not supported via the Membrane Framework plugin)

+To deliver input from any other format you can use tools like FFmpeg, GStreamer or Membrane Framework to convert between RTP end the desired format.

 ### RTP over TCP vs UDP

 RTP streams can be delivered over TCP or UDP.
 Depending on your use case, a different choice might make more sense, but in general, we recommend using TCP if possible.